Open to new roles

 Research First, Always

 I don't design from assumptions.
-Every project starts with understanding real people in real context — their goals, their frustrations, and the gap between the two.
+Every project starts by understanding real people in real context.
+Their goals, their frustrations, and the gap between the two.

 02